What It Really Means to Be an Influencer: Challenges, Money and Taxes

 Being an influencer is seen as a glamorous job by many.
 You get to travel, take pictures, and get paid to do it.
 What’s not to love?
 But what many people don’t realize is that being an influencer is a full-time job.
 It’s not all fun and games.

 In fact, there are quite a few challenges that come with the job.
-In this blog post, we will explore what it really means to be an influencer.
+This blog post will explore what it really means to be an influencer.
 From the challenges of the job to the money and taxes, read on to learn more about what goes into being an influencer.

 The Challenges Of Being An Influencer